CM Registration (CMREG) - Settings - General Settings

 Accessing the Settings

-From the WordPress dashboard navigate to CM Registration Pro → Settings → General.
+To configure general settings in WordPress Registration Form Plugin, navigate to Admin Dashboard → CM Registration Pro → Settings → General.

 General